-You can also apply filters in advance by using the "limit your search" option.
+You can also apply filters in advance by using the "limits" under 'Search Tools'.
 A good example may be limiting to the year of publication or only search for open access publications.

 Please note: Be careful with the many options in Advanced Search.
 You might exclude items without wanting to.

 By default, in WorldCat you search the catalogues of libraries ánd many of the databases to which the Utrecht University Library has access.
 You can see the list of available databases in "Advanced Search", on the right hand side of the screen.

 You can make a selection of these databases in Advanced Search:

 Please note: Not all databases and search engines for which the Utrecht University Library has a license are searchable in WorldCat.
 View the full list of search engines here.